crcx/nga-c/Nga.md

 #define TORS address[rp]
 ````

-#### Loading an Image File
+## Loading an Image File

-A standard image file is a raw memory dump of 32-bit, signed integer values.
+A standard image file is a raw memory dump of signed integer values.
+(The size
+of these is determined by the value of CELL; Nga defaults to 32-bit)

 What we do here is: